-Different studies so far have found a common progression of the virus that generally begins with a fever, a dry cough and breathing difficulties.
+Studies of coronavirus around the world - including the U.S. and China - point to a common disease progression in coronavirus patients that generally begins with a fever, a dry cough and breathing difficulties.

 Here are some takeaways from the studies in the U.S. and China:

 - The first symptom of COVID-19 is usually a fever.
 The fever is often followed a few days later by a dry cough, one in which you do not cough up any phlegm, and shortness of breath.

 - The first symptoms begin from two to 14 days after you have been exposed to the virus.
 A new study from Johns Hopkins Bloomberg School of Public Health suggests a median time of about five days.

 - The average duration of fever was 12 days.
 Ninety-nine percent of the patients studied had a fever.
 About 50% felt fatigued and had a dry cough, with 33% having difficulty breathing and complaining of muscle pain.

 - The study showed that 85% of those with the virus only experience “phase one” of the virus’s course.
 Phase one encompasses the first seven days of symptoms (see below).
 Those with more critical cases of COVID-19 went on to suffer more severe symptoms that last for two more weeks, on average.

 - Age is a strong risk factor for severe illness, complications and death

 - The second Wuhan study also said it observed that the average hospital stay was 10 days.

 Here is what having COVID-19 looks like day-by-day according to the studies: